jfahmy/Prose-and-Babel-API/README.md

 ### Requesting a Fibonacci Poem:

-SAMPLE CALL - This will return a Fibonacci poem as a string:
+This call will return a Fibonacci poem as a string:

 response = stub.GetFib(ProseAndBabel_pb2.BabelRequest())